u4usmangenius/design/README.md

-# design
+# Design
-design for attendance management system
+Design for Attendance Management System
 Currently in Progress